uezo/ChatdollKit/README.md

 ## 🍳 Skill

 Attach `Examples/Echo/Skills/EchoSkill` to `ChatdollKit`.
-This is a skill for justs echo.
-Or, attach `Examples/ChatGPT/Skills/ChatGPTSkill` and set OpenAI API Key if you want to enjoy conversation with AI😊
+This is a skill for just echo.
+Or, if you want to enjoy conversation with AI, attach components and set OpenAI API Key to `ChatGPTService`:

+- ChatdollKit/Scripts/LLM/ChatGPT/ChatGPTService
+- ChatdollKit/Scripts/LLM/LLMRouter
+- ChatdollKit/Scripts/LLM/LLMContentSkill

 <img src="Documents/Images/skill.png" width="640">